 How many people can address the committee?

-There will be a maximum of four public speakers (excluding ward councillors not on the committee or councillors with prejudicial interests) allowed to speak.
-These would consist of the applicant (or agent), one supporter, one objector and a further objector or supporter of the proposal (dependent on the level of representation and who registers to speak first).
+There will be a maximum of three public speakers (excluding ward councillors not on the committee or councillors with prejudicial interests) allowed to speak.
+These would consist of the applicant (or agent), one supporter and one objector.
 There will be a time limit of five minutes per person and each speaker can only speak once.

 What should I say at the committee meeting?